gasduster99/sppComp/try1/try1_2.md

 ($\beta^{(y:q)}_{m\eta}$) is included to give this model the flexibility to model differing seasonality from year to year.
-In addition to offering flexibility in modeling seasonalities, the year-quarter interaction provides an ideal structure for partially pooling data through time via a heirarchical prior discussed later in $Section(XX)/the following section$.
+In addition to offering flexibility in modeling seasonalities, the year-quarter interaction provides an ideal structure for partially pooling data through time via a hierarchical prior discussed later in $Section(XX)/the following section$.
 -->
 <!--
-* justify linear predictor/transistion to priors
+* justify linear predictor/transition to priors
 -->